-Students assessed in HORT 1103 Plants, People, and You ranged from true freshmen horticulture majors to graduating seniors from all academic colleges at the U of A. Summarized data for HORT 1103 are given in Tables 2, 3, and 4.
+Students assessed in HORT 2003 Principles of Horticulture ranged from true freshmen horticulture majors to seniors including several from multiple academic colleges at the U of A. Summarized data for HORT 2003 are given in Tables 2 and 3.
+Students were assessed on their ability to appreciate and communicate the diverse impacts of horticulture on people and culture.
 For the two semesters assessed this academic year, both classes met the acceptable target goals as defined in the Horticulture Department Assessment Plan (Table 2 and Table 3).